Payop/payop-api-doc/0.Integration/integrationApiTypes.md

   * `name`
   * `date_of_birth`

->⚠️ Important: For payment methods that include the fields `bank_code`, `bank_type`, and `bank_country`, visiting the Payop checkout page is mandatory.
+>⚠️**Important**: For payment methods that include the fields `bank_code`, `bank_type`, and `bank_country`, visiting the Payop checkout page is mandatory.
 On the checkout page, the payer must select the bank through which the payment will be processed.
 >Therefore, these fields should generally not be passed directly from the merchant’s side, as they must reflect the payer’s own bank selection on checkout.
 >Considering the information above, in this case, bypassing the checkout page is not possible.